Columbia Township Fire Department

-We currently run with 2 rescue squads, 2 fire engines, 1 tanker with pumping capabilities, and 1 grass fire truck.
-Besides serving the community with 484 rescue calls and 214 fire calls last year alone, we provide training in CPR, First Aid, fire extinguishers for our residents and businesses.
-We assist the county with Hazardous Materials, Bomb Squad, Dive Team Rescue and Arson Investigation within the county.
+We currently run with two rescue squads, two fire engines, one tanker with pumping capabilities, and one grass fire truck.
+Last year, we served the community with 582 EMS calls, 190 Fire calls, 49 assists to neighboring communities and we received 30 assists from neighboring communities.
+We provide training in the following areas: CPR, First Aid, and Fire extinguishers for residents and businesses.
+We assist the county with hazardous materials, bomb squad, dive team rescue and arson investigation.

-Several years ago we started billing for our rescue calls when transported to a hospital.
-Most insurance's include in their premiums the cost for an ambulance transport, so it is our policy that when a resident is billed for an ambulance transport that we accept only what your insurance pays and the resident does not get billed for any co-pays or remaining balances.
-We have started billing in hopes to generate money, without raising taxes, to continue our manned hours and expand our manned hours to serve the community with a quicker response.
-Statistics show that during manned hours we have a much shorter response time verses when we are unmanned.
-We are striving to reach our goal of being able to give everyone a quick and efficient response day or night and make Columbia Township a safer community.
+Several years ago we started billing our rescue calls when we transported a patient to the hospital.
+Most insurance providers include in their premiums the cost of ambulance transport.
+It is our policy that when a resident is billed for an ambulance transport, we accept only what the insurance pays and the resident is not billed for any remaining balances.
+We have started billing in hopes of generating funds, without raising taxes, to continue serving the community with quicker response times.
+We strive to reach our goal of being able to give everyone a quick, efficient response, day or night and to make Columbia Township a safer community.